fubar2/flaskdashboard/README.md

 For details and how to use, please read: https://medium.com/@olegkomarov_77860/how-to-embed-a-dash-app-into-an-existing-flask-app-ea05d7a2210b*

 *Project goal*

-Evaluate biomass growth rate as a potential dependent variable for experiments with feeding frequency, strength, lighting and so on as a driver for improving hydroponic crop yields, using inexpensive commodity hardware and the software in this repository.
+Evaluate **biomass growth rate** as a dependent variable for experiments with environmental factors including nutrition and lighting to improve hydroponic crop yields and efficiency, using inexpensive commodity hardware and the software in this repository.

 *What we are trying to measure?*

 One major aim is to gather data that tracks a plant's weight gain over time so the rate of change in biomass can be estimated.

-In order to estimate the rate of change, a time series of instantaneous weight measurements is collected from a load cell positioned underneath the pot.
-Sampling every
-30 seconds seems to give reasonable detail without being too unwieldy.
+In order to estimate the rate of change, an uninterrupted time series of instantaneous weight measurements will be collected from a load cell positioned underneath the pot.
+Sampling every 30 seconds seems to give reasonable detail without being too unwieldy.

-Since they are in hydroponic ("hempy") pots, all nutrients are supplied in the watering solution, so no loss of mass as would be expected as soil became depleted of soluble nutrients, is expected over the growing period.
+All plants are in hydroponic ("hempy") pots so all nutrients are supplied in the watering solution.
+This avoids dealing with the inevitable loss of mass expected as soil became depleted of soluble nutrients over the growing period.

-Note that the total mass at any time includes *a fixed component* - the pot plus the water free medium and *some variable components*:
+Note that the total mass at any time includes *a fixed component* comprising the pot plus the water free medium, plus *some variable components*:

 * the growing plant biomass